Notes on the linearity defect and applications: Introduction

-The bounds in Proposition \ref{lind_exact_seq} involve correcting terms that might appear unnatural at first sight, but they are not dispensable as shown in Example \ref{ex_correcting_terms}.
+Using \c{S}ega's theorem, in Section \ref{sect_lind_exact_seq}, we establish general bounds on linearity defects of modules in a short exact sequence.
+The main technical result of the section as well as of this paper is Proposition \ref{lind_exact_seq}.
+The bounds in Proposition \ref{lind_exact_seq} involve correcting terms that might appear unnatural at first sight, but they are not dispensable (see Example \ref{ex_correcting_terms}).

-In Section \ref{sect_Koszul_modules}, two kinds of short exact sequence involving Koszul modules are described along which the linearity defect behaves well (Theorems \ref{pure_extension} and \ref{small_inclusion}).
+In Section \ref{sect_Koszul_modules}, we describe two kinds of short exact sequence involving Koszul modules along which the linearity defect behaves well (Theorems \ref{pure_extension} and \ref{small_inclusion}).
 The main results of Section \ref{sect_Koszul_modules} will be employed to study specializations of absolutely Koszul rings (Corollary \ref{cor_aK}), modules with linear quotients (Proposition \ref{linear_quotients}), and intersection of three linear ideals (Theorem \ref{thm_3ideals}).